Legolai/EksamensProjectDataScience/README.md

 Preparing data
  - Labelling the images with: https://github.com/heartexlabs/labelImg, using the create_data_lists.py to prepare images and annotations for transformation. [done]

 Transformation
  - The Transform function in utils.py is used to transform the pictures to the correct resolution (also annotations) as well as fully prepare the dataset for modeling. [done]

 Modeling and computation
  - Modelled and trained with model.py, train.py and optimizer.py. [done]

 Presentation
  - The detect.py is then used to connect to the webcam and the app.py for the program to run. [done]

-The last step of the raspberry pi pigeon turret was not completed.
+The last step of using a raspberry pi and some kind of scare tool to turn it into pigeon turret was not completed.

 ### List of Challenges